stefanullinger/angular-basic-app-service/README.md

 })();
 ```

-Create your AppService extending the BasicAppService
+Create your AppService by extending the BasicAppService

 ```javascript
 (function() {